by test_admin | Jan 5, 2024 | self improvement

 Dear Friends,

-I am still in awe of how you responded to my goal of raising $15,000!
+I am still in awe of how you responded to my goal of raising $15,000 for my 100 Miles for Recovery race!

-Thank you for taking the time to give, share my story with others, and even sending encouragement during my 100-mile ultra-marathon.
+Thank you for taking the time to give, share my story with others, and even sending encouragement during my 100 miles for recovery ultra-marathon.

 Heading into the day of the run, I was so close to reaching the goal!
 And it was exciting and encouraging to see the goal accomplished just a few hours before I began the run.
 Knowing that enough money was raised for a man in need to enter No Longer Bound provided such a deep gratitude in my heart — it’s hard to explain.